 Figure 1.11 VNF/VNFI (contrail/NFX) vs NFV (vsrx) vs NMO (cso)

-NFV means network function virtualization, it stands for an operation framework for orchestrating and automating VNFs.
+NFV stands for network function virtualization, it stands for an operation framework for orchestrating and automating VNFs.

-And VNF means virtualized network function, such as virtualized routers, firewalls, load balancers, traffic optimizers, IDS or IPS, web application protectors, and so on.
+VNF stands for virtualized network function, such as virtualized routers, firewalls, load balancers, traffic optimizers, IDS or IPS, web application protectors, and so on.

-In a nutshell, you can think of NVF as a concept or framework= to virtualize certain network functions, while VNF is the implementation of each individual network functions.
+In a nutshell, you can think of NFC as a concept or framework= to virtualize certain network functions, while VNF is the implementation of each individual network functions.
 Among others, firewalls and load balancers are the two most common VNFs in the industry, especially for deployments inside data centers.
 When you read today’s documents about virtualization technology, you will see the terms in such a pattern like vXXX (e.g., vSRX, vMX), or cXXX (e.g., cSRX) where the letter v indicates it is a virtualized product while the letter c equals containerized or its container version.

 OpenStack